rishijd/php-past-scripts/languagefiles/README.md

-The e-commerce site had many languages over the years, but was available in German (1), Dutch (2), British English (6), French (7) and U.S. English (not shown as this was custom-built to use British English except when certain language variables were overridden by the client, via the CMS.
+The e-commerce site had many languages over the years, but was available in German (1), Dutch (2), British English (6), French (7) and U.S. English (not shown as this was custom-built to use British English except when certain language variables were overridden by the client, via the custom CMS).
 For example, in the UK we may use "ladies boots" but in the US for SEO we used "womens boots", and so language did vary from the two sites, UK being the master.